frederic-perez/AmE-dictionary/data/dictionary.md

 __Eastern Block__ (the Eastern bloc) _politics_ (formerly) the Soviet bloc.
 __easy as can be__
 __easy chair__ _n_ A large, comfortable, upholstered chair.
+__easy street, on__ _idiom_ A secure and comfortable financial situation. _Grandpa will be on easy street once his pension checks start rolling in._
 __easy-to-use__ _An easy-to-use disposable camera._
 __easygoing__ _adj_ :four::hammer: (easy-going) _Easygoing people._
 __eatery__ _n informal_ :two: (eateries) A restaurant.